WXGO

 WXGO (1270 AM) is a radio station broadcasting a classic hits format.
 Licensed to Madison, Indiana, United States, the station serves the Louisville area.
-The station is currently owned by Dubois County Broadcasting, Inc. and features programming from Westwood One and the Cincinnati Reds.
+Built by Louisville-based engineer and entrepreneur Clarance Henson in the 1950s and originally known as WORX-AM, the station is currently owned by Dubois County Broadcasting, Inc. and features programming from Westwood One and the Cincinnati Reds.

 Translator

-EKU presently operates onelow-power FM translator stations.
+EKU presently operates one low-power FM translator stations.